engmackenzie/fanisi/README.md

 # FANISI TECHNICAL TEST APPLICATION

-- This repo contains both the backend and the frontend components, completed using NestJS and ReactJS respectively.
+- This repo contains both the backend and the frontend components of the technical test, completed using NestJS and ReactJS respectively.

 ## Getting Started